saurabhshcs/bootifyjpajwt/README.md

 Build - gradle
 dependencies used - spring-jpa, spring-web, spring-security, io.jsonwebtoken, mysql-connector

+# What it does
+> This application generates JWT token and send this JWT token to the developer email.
+The developer must use this JWT token to access our API.

 # How to run this application

 ## Machine Prerequisite